ivanjimenez97/laravel-docker/README.md

-# LEMP - Docker Compose
+# Laravel - Docker Compose

-This docker compose structure was created to setting up a local environment for applications built with PHP MYSQL and NGINX, for example Laravel projects.
+This docker compose structure was created to setting up a local environment for Laravel applications using NGINX, MYSQL and of course PHP.

 ## Steps